ML-PSE/PDStoolkit-Python-Package/README.md

     from PDStoolkit import PDS_PLS

 ## Usage <a name="usage"></a>
-The following code builds a PCA-based process monitoirng model using PDS-PCA class and uses it for subsequent fault detectiona and fault diagnosis on test data.
+The following code builds a PCA-based process monitoring model using PDS-PCA class and uses it for subsequent fault detection and fault diagnosis on test data.
 For details on data and results, see the ProcessMonitoring_PCA notebook in the tutorials folder.

 ```
 # import